imeanup/hackerrank/AtCoder.jp/Typical DP/F - Semi-express.md

 can be computed in $O(1)$ per step if we maintain the sum $f(n-1)+\cdots+f(n-K)$.)

 The following C++ code implements the solution.
-(See the comments for details.)

 ```cpp
 #include<bits/stdc++.h>